TeamGleason/SpeakFaster/SPO-StatementOfWork.md

 # Statement of Work

-‘Speak Faster Observer’ is a data collection app for the Speak Faster research effort.
+‘Speak Faster Observer’ is a data collection app for the Speak Faster research effort that has the goal of providing data to determine Words Per Minute metrics for non-instrumented speech generating software while preserving privacy.

 ## Scope